 So, here are some strategies for encouraging risk-taking in your classroom.

-- Decorate with posters and banners with quotes like the ones above about risk-taking.
+- Decorate with posters and banners with quotes about risk-taking, like the ones above.

-- Never allow other children to make fun of classmates who make mistakes.
+- Never allow children to make fun of classmates who make mistakes.

 - Ask open-ended questions with several acceptable answers.

 - Brainstorm frequently.
 Remember, all ideas are valid in a brainstorm.